mindscan-de/FuriousIron-Indexer/README.md

 # MVP

-For a fully working pipeline of (crawler, indexer, (*..*), search engine backend, search engine frontend) I want this project to be running as soon as possiblem and then add more features, while having the whole pipeline runing
+For a fully working pipeline of (crawler, indexer, (*..*), search engine backend, search engine frontend) I want this project to be running as soon as possible and then add more features, while having the whole pipeline runing

 * The indexer will index all important files in a given directory